aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

      "iso_checksum_type": "<for example: sha256>",
      "rhel_username": "<rhsm username>",
      "rhel_password": "<rhsm password>"
-     "extra_rpms": "<Space-separated list of RPM packages.
-Useful for adding required drivers or other packages>" }
+   }
    ```
    >**_NOTE_**: To build the RHEL-based image, `image-builder` temporarily consumes a Red Hat subscription.
 That subscription is returned once the image is built.